Center for Nanotechnology in Drug Delivery

 T32 Postdoctoral Training Program

-CNDD has developed an innovative postdoctoral training program in cancer nanotechnology and a unique training program.
+CNDD has developed an innovative and unique postdoctoral training program in cancer nanotechnology and a unique training program.
 This 24 to 36 month National Cancer Institute–sponsored T32 postdoctoral training program’s goal is to equip a cohort of outstanding young scientists with the multidisciplinary concepts and skills needed to improve cancer diagnosis and therapy based on concepts, tools and discoveries made in nanoscience and nanotechnology.

 Find out more about the T32 Postdoctoral Training Program Find out more here.